jgkramer/jgkramer.github.io/_drafts/2022-11-15-Statewide_Usage.md

 Thus it is the combination of both climate and residential infrastructure that drive how much electricity consumption peaks in the winter.

 Even beyond primary sources of heating, [Doomberg](https://doomberg.substack.com/p/new-england-is-an-energy-crisis-waiting) and
-[Meredith Angwin](https://meredithangwin.com/books/) detail how much of an impact even **supplemental heating** via space heaters have in extremely cold conditions.
+[Meredith Angwin](https://meredithangwin.com/books/) detail how much of an impact even **supplemental heating** via space heaters has in extremely cold conditions, which can destabilize the New England grid despite an modest **average** peak in winter electricity usage.